RogueRope/SurvivalGuide/things-to-bring.md

 ### Basics

-* Your ticket order number
+* Your ticket with the qr code

 ### Accessories